PRENATAL VITAMINS REPORT

 Samples of every prenatal supplement passed all six heavy metal assays.
 Products received reduced Ingredient Safety ratings for the presence of key watchlist ingredients, including three artificial coloring agents (Blue 2, Yellow 6, and Red 40) and two controversial preservatives (butylated hydroxytoluene and benzoic acid).

-10 prenatal vitamins contained at least 20% more folic acid vs. their label claims.
-The average product contained 1024.4 mcg of folic acid, over the IOM-established Tolerable Upper Limit (1000 mcg).
+9 prenatal vitamins contained at least 20% more folic acid vs. their label claims.
+The average product contained 1000 mcg of folic acid, which matched the IOM-established Tolerable Upper Limit (1000 mcg).

 Labdoor’s Nutritional Value calculations are largely based on macronutrient ratios, with added sugars, sodium, and cholesterol also penalized in this rating.
 Most prenatal vitamins recorded low values across the board here.

-22 of 23 tested supplements were listed at under 10 calories per serving.
+19 of 22 tested supplements were listed at under 10 calories per serving.
 At 3g of sugar and 20 calories per serving, Vitafusion Prenatal Gummies recorded the highest value for both attributes.

 Watchlist ingredients found in multiple prenatal vitamins have been linked to hypersensitivity, cancer, and neurological degeneration.